thomasmdickinson/lab-soc-about/policy/conduct.md

 *   Communicating in a "tone" you don't find congenial
 *   Criticism of racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

+## Privacy

+Respect the privacy of all posts on labyrinth-social.
+Do not publicly share the contents of any of the following kinds of posts:

+* Direct messages
+* Followers-only posts
+* local-only posts

+For further information about privacy, users are encouraged to read our [Privacy Policy](privacy.md)

+## Content Warnings

+Members of labyrinth.social are expected to use mastodon's content warnings to mark any posts containing the following kinds of content:

+ * nsfw or sexually explicit imagery or discussion
+ * discussions or depictions of violent
+ * potentially upsetting visual imagery (i.e., imagery that may trigger common phobias, or potential trauma triggers)
+ * spoilers for recent media releases

+Accounts devoted primarily to any of the above listed content types are not encouraged on labyrinth.social.

 ## Reporting

 If you are being harassed by a member of lab-soc, notice that someone else is being harassed, or have any other concerns, please contact an administrator (listed at the top of this document) directly or file a report using the Mastodon reporting system (click the "..." on a post and then use the reporting feature).